VLOGroup/surface-area-regularization/README.md

 # surface-area-regularization
-This repository contains a python implementation of our method "Efficient Minimal-Surface Regularization of Perspective Depth Maps in Variational Stereo".
+This repository contains a python implementation of our method "Efficient Minimal-Surface Regularization of Perspective Depth Maps in Variational Stereo", CVPR 2015.

 If you use this code, please cite the following publication: